Tax Terms Dictionary

 Also referred to as a trustee, a fiduciary acts as a responsible manager for someone else's asset account as they are entrusted in good faith working on that person's behalf.

-A qualifying component needed to compute taxable income of a taxpayer, that includes five categories which are single, married filing separately, married filing jointly, qualifying widow or widower with dependent child, or head of household.
+A qualifying component needed to compute taxable income of a taxpayer, that includes five categories which are single, married filing separately, married filing jointly, qualifying surviving spouse, or head of household.

 Consult Homebuyer credit.